Peter and the Wolf: In copyright law

-In 2012, the US Supreme Court's decision in Golan v.
+In the United States, the US Supreme Court's decision in 2012 in Golan v.
 Holder restored copyright protection in the United States to numerous foreign works that had entered the public domain.
 Peter and the Wolf was frequently cited by the parties and amici, as well as by the Court's opinion and by the press, as an example of a well-known work that would be removed from the public domain by the decision.
 The restored copyright per current law is 95 years after publication.
 Therefore the piece is expected to enter the public domain on December 31, 2031.

+In many other countries, the piece is already in the public domain.